-- Early Action decisions letters are usually released on or before December 1st.
+- Early Action decision letters are usually released on or before December 8.
 Applicants who are not admitted in the Early Action round may be rolled over to the Regular Admission process for the term in which they applied.
 At the discretion of the Admission Committee, applicants may be re-assessed with the applicant pool for Regular Admission.

 - Students who are denied admission for Early Action may not re-apply for Regular Admission for the same term.

 - Should an applicant require more time to complete their application process, it is recommended that they apply for Regular Admission.
-Regular Admission decision letters are usually released on or before March 1st.
+Regular Admission decision letters are usually released within or before March 1 - March 15.

 Soka University students are students of intelligence and commitment who will provide leadership in the promotion of peace and human rights.
 The university serves highly motivated students of all backgrounds and beliefs who have excelled in a range of academic courses.

 Soka uses admission processes similar to those at other institutions and acts through its Admission Committee to review student applications and make selections for each entering class.
 Admission to Soka is competitive and selective as the Admission Committee evaluates an applicant’s ability to excel in the classroom and to develop as a thoughtful scholar.
 Although all successful applicants may have strong academic records, good grades and test scores are not enough by themselves for an applicant to be accepted.